-He said the modern system being installed at Torkham border crossing would take less time in containers and
+He said the modern system being installed at the Torkham border crossing would take less time in containers and

-Security was beefed up on the border during the interior minister’s visit while traffic was suspended a few hours.
+Security was beefed up on the border during the interior minister’s visit while traffic was suspended for a few hours.

 Later, Sheikh Rasheed Ahmad went back to Khyber Rifles camp in Landikotal.